 Our attention to trying new things is what makes our industry so exciting and innovative, however, we also serve as our very own distraction.
 For example, you might remember the increased attention to employee perks like ping pong tables and gym memberships.
 While the elements made for really interesting social media posts, the shine eventually faded.

 At the end of the day, we had convinced ourselves that these token employee perks were what employees really wanted, we also allowed ourselves to forget that pay and vacation time were still the benefits employees cared about most.
 Pool tables collected dust while employees negotiated raises.

 Schmidt goes on to mention recent LinkedIn findings that show 59% of talent leaders are planning to spend more on employer branding in 2017 while only 32% are making retention a top priority over the next year.
 His concern is that we’re allowing the candidate-driven talent market to overshadow the necessity of retaining the skilled employees we’ve already hired to support business efforts.

 There’s no doubt that today’s workforce is more comfortable with mobility, and we don’t just mean mobile technology.
 One 2016 study found that 93% of Millennials left their employer to change roles.
 The same study found 21% of Millennials had switched jobs within the past 12 months which was 3 times higher than non-Millennials.
 Of course, this isn’t completely a generational trend as 59% of US workers said they were likely to leave their new job if offered a new opportunity.

-Luckily, when an employee has the right formula of needs and wants met by their employer, they are far more likely to be engaged in their work and retained by their company.
+Luckily, when an employee needs and wants are met by their employer, they are far more likely to be engaged in their work and retained by their company.
 And the formula isn’t all about salary and benefits.